📰 Renewable Energy NewsRE News

 🌐 allenergysolar.com

-🗺️ Service area: MN, WI, IA, IL, MA, NH
+🗽️ Service area: MN, WI, IA, IL, MA, NH

 Why listed: Headquartered in Saint Paul, All Energy Solar is one of the largest locally-owned solar contractors in the Upper Midwest, serving residential, commercial, agricultural, and government clients.
 Strong reputation for project management on larger residential systems and complex roof layouts.
 Long-term in-house service team — important for warranty work over a 25-year system life.

-TruNorth Solar Minnesota Local
+Sisu Solar Minnesota Local

-📞 612-888-9599
+📞 218-248-0212

-🌐 trunorthsolar.com
+🌐 sisusolar.com

-Wolf River Electric Minnesota Local
+Wolf Track Energy Minnesota Local

-📞 763-229-6662
+📞 218-302-5601

-🌐 wolfriverelectric.com
+🌐 wolftrackenergy.com

 Other Minnesota solar installers worth knowing about

-Beyond the top five above, Minnesota has a number of other reputable residential solar installers it's worth getting a quote from depending on your area:
+Beyond the top five above, Minnesota has a number of other reputable residential solar installers it's worth getting a quote from depending on your area — including a couple of statewide names that we previously highlighted in the top tier and that remain perfectly reasonable bids in 2026:

-Get bids from a mix of installers (including at least one from the top five above) and compare objectively rather than relying on any one list.
+Get bids from a mix of installers (including at least one from the top 5 above) and compare objectively rather than relying on any one list.
 Upload your bids to the analyzer for an apples-to-apples comparison.

 Minnesota solar economics in 2026